 Extraneous noise in the turbocharger

-- Rotor hitting against body parts
+- Rotor rubbing against body parts

 Increased oil consumption